+The La Sportiva TX4 and the La Sportiva Boulder X are your best options if you plan on encountering snow.
+Each readily accepts traction devices like the Kahtoola MICROspikes, and on their own are far better than trail running shoes when you depend on kicking steps.
 We have found that attaching crampons to approach shoes is problematic.
 Years ago, our lead tester attempted a long mountain day, the car-to-car traverse of the Three Sisters above Bend, Oregon, known as the Three Sisters Marathon.
 In early summer, several long sections of hard snow and a small glacier lay along the route, as well as low 5th class choss on the North Sister.
-Five Ten Mountain Masters, similar to the current Five Ten Camp Four, with Grivel G-12 crampons attached for the hard snow sections, seemed the perfect choice for this mission.
-Everything went as planned, until he learned a hard lesson.
+Five Ten Mountain Masters with Grivel G-12 crampons attached for the hard snow sections, seemed the perfect choice for this mission.
+Everything went as planned until he learned a hard lesson.
 It is difficult to keep low cut shoes bearing crampons on your feet when things get steep.
 If you require the combination of hiking and climbing performance approach shoes deliver, and you want to mount a true crampon on them, do yourself a favor.
 Mount your crampons on a mid-cut shoe that will stay on your foot!
 Better yet, save the crampons for boots which are intended for them!

 Low-Cut vs. Mid-Cut

-For climbers out there that want the smearing and edging performance of an approach shoe, but also desire more ankle support and protection, a mid-cut model is the perfect match.
+For climbers out there that want the smearing and edging performance of an approach shoe, but also desire more ankle support and protection, a mid-cut model is a perfect match.
 Some folks are comfortable carrying moderate to heavy loads over talus and slabs in a low-cut shoe, while others will appreciate the added ankle stability a mid-cut model delivers.
 Covering the ankle bones can prevent bumps, bruises, and abrasions as well.
 Cruising through scree fields, a mid-cut model will also keep more debris out.

 Best Uses for Approach Shoes